Comparing molecules and solids across structural and alchemical space: Examples and applications

 \section{Examples and applications}

 After having described the theoretical and algorithmic background of our strategy to define a structural similarity kernel, let us present a series of applications.
 In order to demonstrate that our approach can be seamlessly applied to the most diverse atomistic simulation problems, we have chosen examples of increasing complexity, from clusters, to crystalline and amorphous solids, to biological molecules and a database of small organic compounds, containing varying number of both atoms and atomic species.
+As we will discuss, SOAP-based structural kernels contain several adjustable hyperparameters, that can be regulated to focus the dissimilarity measure onto the desired features.
+Unless otherwise specified, however, we have not explored fully this possibility, and we have simply chosen reasonable values of the parameters without much fine-tuning.